dr-mushtaq/Academic-writing/Research Paper/Writing Problem Statements.md

 # **🧩 Attributes of Problem Statements**

+A research problem statement has Following key attributes:

 1. Clarity and precision: a well-written statement that does not make sweeping generalizations and irresponsible statements, and that is not wordy;
 2. Identification of what would be studied while avoiding the use of value-laden words and terms;